 Jennifer Valenti (Director) is a credentialed teacher with over 20 years of experience.
 She has worked in underserved schools in both San Francisco and San Diego Unified School districts.
 She has a Master of Arts in Education and a Bachelor’s of Science in Animal Science.
 Her Master’s thesis focused on accelerating the learning of struggling students through the use of focused one on one, and small group teaching.
 Jennifer received the Reading Teacher of the Year Award for her work with English language learners in San Diego.
 She currently homeschools her two daughters and is a tutor for both struggling and advanced K-12 students throughout San Diego County.

 James G. Boyd (Director) has served on the Board of Directors since Trinity Theatre’s creation.
-He is an active California-licensed attorney and counselor at law.
+He was a California-licensed attorney and counselor at law from 1995-2024.
 He served in the U.S. Army and in the Marines throughout the 1970’s, as a Marine Infantry Officer and with the Judge Advocate General Corps of the Army (Legal Clerk) and USMC (Trial Counsel).
 He completed substantial coursework in Art History and Sculpture in Europe and locally before finishing his B.A. and M.A. in Philosophy at San Diego State.
 He received his Juris Doctor from University of San Diego School of Law and was admitted to the Bar in 1995.
 He retired from County of San Diego in 2014, where he had served as a Superior Court Services Clerk for Office of Counselor in Mental Health, and as Senior Deputy County Counsel for the Public Guardian and the Public Conservator.
 He created the set at Tenth Avenue Art Center and performed the lead role of Mark Rothko in Trinity Theatre’s September 2015 presentation of John Logan’s “Red.”
 His eldest son, Sean, co-starred as Rothko’s assistant.
 Jim has assisted with many stage designs and prop creations for Trinity Theatre productions.
 He continues to paint and has been an active participant in VetArt.Org, a bronze foundry program for veterans with PTSD.

 Addition Board Members